 Tips to Improve Your SAT Score – Tips and resources from College Board sources and unofficial sources for SAT Math, SAT Language as well as FREE online SAT practice tests and more.

 It’s SAT test taking season for many high school juniors.
-The SAT can be taken at any time for high school student, but most students take their first crack at it their junior year (source).
+The SAT can be taken at any time for high school student, but most students take their first crack at it their junior year (source) but can take it as early as Freshman year.
 This leaves plenty of opportunities for re-takes in the fall of their senior year if they’re hoping to improve their score.
 That’s where this article comes in.

 If your son or daughter’s SAT score isn’t all it could be, our friends at magoosh.com, an online test taking resource website, offers these 7 helpful tips – from author David Recine.